 Contractors and subcontractors must be in constant communication throughout the lifecycle of the project.
 This is the only way to guarantee everyone is collaborating effectively.
 Contractors, in particular, need a system for these communications.
 Contractors are managing multiple subcontractors, often working on different projects, at the same time.
 When this is the case, casual communication won’t cut it.
 Instead, document communication and make sure everyone can access the information afterward.

-ProjectManaager.com is a user-friendly, construction project management software that can be accessed from job sites or anywhere else you get work done.
-It’s important that subcontractors use the project management tool as it is for contractors.
+ProjectManager is user-friendly construction project management software that can be accessed from job sites or anywhere else you get work done.
 With our software, all subcontractors can view information, make updates and communicate with contractors on the go.

 Successfully managing subcontractors requires a project management solution that puts all the tools you need in one place.
-With our Gantt charts, project managers can create timelines that layout their entire project in one view.
-Create milestones, link dependencies, and give your whole team a window into the project’s progress.
+With our Gantt charts, construction project managers and general contractors can create timelines that lay out their entire project in one view.
+Create milestones, link dependencies and give your team a window into the project’s progress.

 ProjectManager allows you to see all project details and check project status from one real-time dashboard that can be customized to a contractor’s liking.
 Check task progress, key metrics, upcoming deadlines and more.
 Then, create project reports in seconds that can be shared with the entire team.

 - 10 Key Construction Job Titles: Overview & Salary